LNG Ltd delays Magnolia project go-ahead amid U.S.-China spat; shares dive

 The United States is on track to export over 1,000 billion cubic feet (bcf) of gas as LNG in 2018.
 One billion cubic feet is enough to fuel about 5 million U.S. homes for a day.

-But China, which purchased about 15 percent of all U.S. LNG shipped in 2017, is now on track to buy less than 100 bcf of U.S. LNG in 2018, less than last year, according to Thomson Reuters vessel tracking and U.S. Department of Energy data.
+China purchased about 15 percent of all U.S. LNG shipped in 2017 but is on track to buy less than 100 bcf in 2018, according to Thomson Reuters vessel tracking and U.S. Department of Energy data.

+The delay signals how China, the world’s fastest growing LNG market, has pivoted its long-term LNG procurement strategies away from the U.S. because of the trade dispute, with repercussions for the scale and pace for the next wave of U.S. projects, said Saul Kavonic, oil and gas researcher for Credit Suisse in Sydney.

+“Regardless of how long the trade dispute lasts, the overall risk profile of U.S. LNG will remain heightened in Chinese LNG buyers eyes for some time to come,” Kavonic said.

-Shares in LNG Ltd fell as much as 28 percent to a one-year low of A$0.39.
+LNG Ltd shares fell as much as 29 percent to a 1-year low and closed down 23 percent at 41.5 Australian cents.